ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: System Design and Implementation

-\nameS now has a detailed execution trace of the firmware under test running with the test case of interest.
-The trace records the sinks and their relevant sources in a taint analysis described in Sec.~\ref{sec:harness}. \nameS regards each MMIO data among the recorded taint sources as part of a data chunk and each associated taint sink as a moment when the firmware used that data chunk. \nameS will group the MMIO reads behind these MMIO data such that each group is presumed to have retrieved a complete data chunk.
-It will also match a group with constant strings against which the data chunk was likely compared during the firmware execution.
+\nameS now has a detailed trace of the firmware under test executing the selected test case.
+In this trace, the DTA in Sec.~\ref{sec:harness} records the firmware's uses (sinks) of MMIO data (sources) outside the MMIO-read contexts. \nameS treats each sink as the use of an MMIO data chunk and each associated source as part of that chunk.
+It will group the taint sources in the trace so that each group is presumed to form a complete chunk.
+Then, it will infer the modeling priority of these chunks and match each chunk with literals (e.g., strings) against which the firmware compares the chunk.

+\nameS groups these sources hierarchically based on the coexistence of their sinks at three scopes: (1) within a BB context (ISR/function), (2) along a call chain, and (3) across call chains.
+This design follows from our observation that embedded-system firmware tends to use the MMIO data targeted by \nameS collectively after these data form a meaningful chunk.
+At Scope 1, \nameS considers only BB contexts that contain at least one sink.
+For each BB context, \nameS groups its sinks associated with the same tainted RAM buffer, converts each sink group into a group of the associated sources, and merges overlapping source groups.
+At Scopes 2 and 3, \nameS will merge the source groups obtained at Scope 1 and record the input and output groups of each merge.

+To prepare for Scope 2, \nameS infers the call chains along which the firmware uses the targeted MMIO data across BB contexts. \nameS considers only the Scope-1 BB contexts that represent function invocations and defines the {\em lifetime} of each context as the interval from its function entry to its last sink.
+Then, \nameS constructs trees over these contexts by treating a context $C_1$ as an ancestor of $C_2$ if $C_1$'s lifetime contains $C_2$'s.
+In these {\em call trees}, each root-to-node path represents a call chain of \name's interest: each caller along the path may use MMIO-dependent results returned by its callees.
+Each Scope-1 BB context that represents an ISR invocation is treated as a single-node call tree because context switches isolate it from other BB contexts.

+\nameS obtains Scope-2 source groups by traversing each call tree in post-order (i.e., bottom-up).
+It merges the Scope-1 groups of each visited tree node with overlapping Scope-2 groups from the node's children.
+The node's Scope-2 groups are then all its Scope-1 groups and the remaining Scope-2 groups from children after such merges. \nameS obtains Scope-3 groups by merging overlapping Scope-2 groups across all tree roots.

+A Scope-1 group is expected to identify a minimally meaningful chunk of MMIO data.
+A Scope-2 group is expected to combine semantically related smaller chunks into a larger meaningful chunk.
+A Scope-3 group is expected to capture long-term relationships among large chunks.
+After the three-stage grouping of MMIO reads, or equivalently their returned MMIO data, \nameS prepares the resulting groups for its next step: DSE and heuristics.

-Before grouping the MMIO reads, \nameS partitions them by their IRQ-context types and MMIO-register addresses.
-This ensures that MMIO reads in the same group will have occurred in the same type of IRQ contexts and at the same MMIO register.
-The DSE in \name's next step can then use aggressive heuristics at the cost of modeling the relation between MMIO reads with different registers or context types.
+First, \nameS partitions the reads in each group by the IRQ types of their BB contexts and the addresses of their MMIO registers.
+This way, all reads in a group occur in the same type of IRQ contexts and at the same MMIO register, which enables the DSE to apply aggressive heuristics.